Pasthl/CIS581_Final_Web/README.md

-# Pixel Revival - AI Image Processing Web App
+# Pixel Revival

 CIS5810 - Fall25 Final Project

 **Authors**: Ann Hua, Livia Yuan

-A full-stack web application for AI-powered image processing.
-The project focuses on **image deblurring and enhancement**, with EDSR-based super-resolution as a post-processing step.
+A full-stack web application for image processing.
+The project focuses on **image deblurring and enhancement**, with deblurring algorithm as main process, EDSR-based super-resolution as a post-processing step.

 ## Project Overview

 This application is designed for:

 1. **Primary Goal**: Image deblurring (currently in research/development)
-2. **Post-processing**: EDSR 4x super-resolution for enhanced image quality
+2. **Post-processing**: EDSR super-resolution for enhanced image quality
 3. **Pipeline**: Blur → Deblur (main processing) → Super-resolution (EDSR)

 The EDSR module implemented here serves as the final enhancement stage after the main deblurring algorithm.